hermesdj/seat-calendar/README.md

 ## Discord

 The version compatible with SeAT 5.x comes with a discord integration able to sync calendar events on a discord server.
 A bot must be setup for this to work.
+The bot can read the participant of the event on discord and mark the main character of the account matched to the op.
+It only works if you are using seat-discord-connector.

 ## Create Bot on Discord Developer Portal